 The trade with the Texans for Hopkins also featured a bit of independent addition by subtraction.
 By sending Houston the talented but sometimes underachieving David Johnson, Kingsbury freed up his backfield logjam and cleared a path for Kenyan Drake and Trey Edmonds to potentially form a dynamic 1-2 punch.
 The former notably made his Cardinals debut Halloween night against San Fran and went for 110 yards and a TD on 15 carries in a 28-25 loss.

 Although it’s not a primetime clash, this nationally televised late-window game could possibly draw the most attention of the week from both the general and betting public.
 Tom Brady and Drew Brees on the marquee already guarantees an audience.
-Factor in it’s Brady’s first NFL game in anything other than a Patriots uniform – and that he’s joined by legendary battery mate Rob Gronkowski after a one-year retirement – and you’ve got exponentially more interest and anticipation.
-The two teams also played an exciting Week 5 game at the Superdome last season and have seen four of their last five meetings exceed 50 total points.
+Factor in it’s Brady’s first NFL game in anything other than a Patriots uniform – and that he’s joined by legendary battery-mate Rob Gronkowski after a one-year retirement – and you’ve got exponentially more interest and anticipation.
+The two teams also played an exciting Week 5 game at the SuperDome last season and have seen four of their last five meetings exceed 50 total points.
 Yet there’s now a chance Brady plays his first game without a top weapon.
 Mike Evans is nursing a hamstring injury and is doubtful for this season-opening divisional clash.

-The Rams were just average ATS at the Coliseum (3-3-1) in 2019, so it will be interesting to see if they eventually garner a slight home-field edge in the books going into this game.
+The Rams were just average ATS at the Coliseum (3-3-1) in 2019, so it will be interesting to see if they eventually garner a home-field edge in their new stadium.

 The Steelers battled fiercely to an 8-8 record in 2019 despite Roethlisberger, James Conner and JuJu Smith-Schuster all missing significant time and/or playing hurt.
 Therefore, it wouldn’t exactly surprise to see a Black and Yellow Renaissance with all those pieces back at full strength, a still ferocious defense, and one of the draft’s potential sleepers in Chase Claypool added to an already impressive receiving corps.
 The Giants could also put pressure on defenses all season if Daniel Jones takes the next step and both Saquon Barkley and Evan Engram can avoid the injury bug.